mikelui/mikelui.github.io/_guides/VHDL-basics.md

 -- The inside guts of a thing!
-ARCHITECTURE behav OF a_thing IS
+ARCHITECTURE df OF a_thing IS
     SIGNAL s1, s2 : BIT;
 BEGIN
     s1 <= a AND b; -- Assign/Map c to the result of